muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

   <content>
 ## Introduction

-The purpose of this project is to deploy a DropWizad application using AWS Elastic BeanStalk as a Docker image.
+The purpose of this project is to deploy a DropWizad application in AWS Elastic BeanStalk as a Dockerized container.
 Please follow the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki) which gives an overall AWS deployment architecture and step by step configuration and deployment steps needed.

 ## Overview

-A simple Dropwizard application `dropwizad-app` integrated with swagger is intendent to deployed in AWS Elastic BeanStalk as a docker image.
+A simple Dropwizard application `dropwizad-app` integrated with swagger is intendent to deployed in AWS Elastic BeanStalk as a dockerized conteinr.
 This application is going to deploy in a `public subnet` which resides in a `private VPC`, this utilize a `MySql RDS instance` deployed in a `private subnet` which reside in a `private VPC`.
 Step by Step AWS environment configurations (VPC, Subnet, Internet Gateway, Rout Table, Security Groups ,Subnet Groups,RDS,EC2) explain in the [Wiki AWS Configuration Section](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki/AWS-Environment-configuration-steps)
 Step by step AWS Elastic beanstalk explain in the [Wiki ELB Deployment Section](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki/Deploy-the-Docker-image-using-AWS-Elastic-BeanStalk.).